MethodAtlas

 Proceedings of the National Academy of SciencesDOI: 10.1073/pnas.1510489113

-Athey and Imbens introduced causal trees, adapting the CART algorithm to estimate heterogeneous treatment effects with valid inference.
-They proposed the honest estimation approach, where one subsample is used for tree construction and another for estimation, ensuring valid confidence intervals.
+Athey and Imbens introduce causal trees, adapting the CART algorithm to estimate heterogeneous treatment effects with valid inference.
+They propose the honest estimation approach, where one subsample is used for tree construction and another for estimation, ensuring valid confidence intervals.

 Wager, S., & Athey, S. (2018).
 Estimation and Inference of Heterogeneous Treatment Effects Using Random Forests.